Check out the South Bay Events’ full listing of what’s going on in the South Bay for the 4th of July, 2018!

-This year America’s birthday lands on a Tuesday, but that won’t stop anyone from letting go on the 4-day weekend.
+This year America’s birthday lands on a Wednesday, but that won’t stop anyone from letting go on the days before and after.
 With summer in full swing, the South Bay is notorious for being one of the best spots in the country to enjoy the holiday.
-Starting Monday the 3rd, the South Bay will party like diligent patriots armed with red cups and a gaggle of beach cruisers because it’s the Fourth of July Weekend in the Beach Cities.
-The legendary Ironman is on again for the 43rd year, the only time alcohol is accepted on the beach all year (under heavy police presence, of course).
+Starting Tuesday the 3rd, the South Bay will party like diligent patriots armed with red cups and a gaggle of beach cruisers because it’s the Fourth of July extended in the Beach Cities.
+The legendary Ironman is on again for the 44th year, the only time alcohol is accepted on the beach all year (under heavy police presence, of course).

-Monday is shaping up to be a big day at the Pier, with many bars expecting huge crowds.
+Tuesday is shaping up to be a big day at the Pier, with many bars expecting huge crowds.
 Watermans, Sharkeez, American Junkie, Tower 12 and Patrick Molloys will all be filled to the brim.
 Alta House (formerly Ocean Bar) will be opening early and closing late.
-Monday night you can go to a Pre-4th of July party and experience the ultimate 80’s cover band The Spazmatics at Saint Rocke in Hermosa Beach.
+Monday night you can go to a Pre-4th of July party and experience the ultimate 80’s cover band Saved By The 90’s at Saint Rocke in Hermosa Beach.

 One of the biggest days of the year is coming to the South Bay- the 4th of July!
 Residents of Redondo, Hermosa, Manhattan Beach and citizens from all around the South Bay celebrate the peak of the summer more so than any other spot in Los Angeles, and maybe the whole U.S.A.
 From crazy house parties, crowded bars and a swollen bike path plus several Fireworks shows, the biggest party of the year should be experienced at least once.
 See below for details on the Ironman, the official morning kickoff to the big day.
 Many bars will be having special events all day as well, including American Junkie, DJs at Alta House (formerly known as Ocean Bar), Sharkeez, Saint Rocke and more.
 The bars will be busy early, but there are other options away from the mayhem as well, and the Beach Cities have a full lineup this year: